YoungSDE/blender2motor/README.md

 - Dynamixel motor control system
 - Reads exported JSON and controls multiple motors

+### 'blender2motor.bat'
+- For easier use.
+- Currently, only for Windows.
+- Path in 'dynamixel_control.py' should be adjusted.

 ## 🛠️ Hardware Requirements
 - Dynamixel servo motors (Set Baudrate to 1000000; 1Mbps)
 - USB2Dynamixel or U2D2